Sweet and Spicy Candied Bourbon Pecans

 Sugar.
 Bourbon.
 Pecans.
 These suckers are dangerous.

 I’m picturing them sprinkled on top of ice cream.
+They’re so good topping this baked Brie with cranberries appetizer.
 Or arranged on top of a pumpkin cheesecake.
 Or heck, throw them on a salad!
 The possibilities are endless.

 They have just a touch of cayenne so you aren’t overwhelmed by the sweetness of the sugar and bourbon.

 Guys!
 These are SO good.
 Perfect for gifting, perfect for holiday parties, perfect for anything.
 They’re nice and sweet, with the toasted flavor of the pecans coming through.
 But then you get just a touch of spicy and salty.
 And then the best part…the bourbon!
 It’s a subtle flavor but it’s noticeable and really sets these apart from standard candied nuts.

 - 1 tablespoon bourbon

 - 3 cups pecan halves (12 oz. package)

 - 1/2 cup granulated sugar